Code-Institute-Submissions/Jikazu-wowquiz/README.md

 # The purpose with this project

-The purpose of my project is to test the knowledge of World of Warcraft players on how much they know about the game and the lore around it.
+The purpose of my project is to test the knowledge of World of Warcraft players on how much they know about the game.

-The target audience are World of Warcraft players wanting to test their lore/game knowledge.
+The target audience are World of Warcraft players wanting to test their game knowledge.

 This website is the second of five projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.

 Requirements for the project is that the website has to be static and responsive using HTML5, CSS3 and Javascript.

-A live version of the project can be found here -
+A live version of the project can be found here - https://jikazu.github.io/wowquiz/

 # Index